croaky/laptop/blog/articles/heroku-routing-errors-slack-papertrail.md

-# Send Heroku App Routing Errors to Slack with Papertrail Alerts
+# Alerts for Heroku Routing Errors

 Most errors in a web application can be sent to a third-party service such as Airbrake, Honeybadger, or New Relic